bigchaindb/bigchaindb/docs/source/nodes/node-requirements.md

 > ...
 If you replicate the data, the amount of data per server increases accordingly, because multiple copies of the same data will be held by different servers in the cluster.

+For example, if you increase the data replication factor from 1 to 2 (i.e. the primary plus one copy), then that will double the RAM needed for metadata.
+Also from @danielmewes:

 > **For reasonable performance, you should probably aim at something closer to 5-10% of the data size.** [Emphasis added] The 1% is the bare minimum and doesn't include any caching.
 If you want to run near the minimum, you'll also need to manually lower RethinkDB's cache size through the `--cache-size` parameter to free up enough RAM for the metadata overhead...

 RethinkDB has [documentation about its memory requirements](https://rethinkdb.com/docs/memory-usage/).
 You can use that page to get a better estimate of how much memory you'll need.
 In particular, note that RethinkDB automatically configures the cache size limit to be about half the available memory, but it can be no lower than 100 MB.
 As @danielmewes noted, you can manually change the cache size limit (e.g. to free up RAM for queries, metadata, or other things).

+If a RethinkDB process (on a server) runs out of RAM, the operating system will start swapping RAM out to disk, slowing everything down.
+According to @danielmewes:

+> Going into swap is usually pretty bad for RethinkDB, and RethinkDB servers that have gone into swap often become so slow that other nodes in the cluster consider them unavailable and terminate the connection to them.
+I recommend adjusting RethinkDB's cache size conservatively to avoid this scenario.
+RethinkDB will still make use of additional RAM through the operating system's block cache (though less efficiently than when it can keep data in its own cache).

 ## Filesystem Requirements